 New Volunteer Process

-All new junior volunteers and a parent or guardian need to attend the Annual Volunteer Orientation class that takes place the first Saturday in January annually.
+All new junior volunteers and a parent or guardian need to attend the Annual Volunteer Orientation class that takes place the first Saturday in January.
 It gives you a chance to consider if Sonoma County Wildlife Rescue is the right organization for you.
-If you are going to join the PEEP program, you will need to take a PEEP class.
 If you would like to work around wildlife, you must attend the Policies and Regulations and Intro to Wildlife Rehabilitation Classes (these classes will take place at our Annual Orientation in January).
 All Volunteer Commitments are long term (12 months or more) and require 4 hours a week.
-To sign up for our annual class, please call our office at 707-992-0274 and be prepared to fill out a volunteer application which can be located HERE.
+To sign up for our annual class, please call our office at 707-992-0274 and be prepared to fill out a volunteer application which can be found here.

 Junior Volunteer Programs

-PEEP Animal Care: Children and their parents feed, water, clean up after, and socialize with our domestic animal ambassadors in our Predator Prevention and Educational Barnyard program.
+PEEP Interactive Learning: Children and their parents feed, water, clean up after, and socialize with our domestic animal ambassadors in our Predator Prevention and Educational Barnyard program.
 Currently these are cats, chickens, and goats.
-This is considered an extra-curricular activity and has a required fee of $300.
+This is considered an extra-curricular activity and has a required fee of $400.
 The curriculum and customized lesson plans are designed for a child to attend once a week for a 2-hour session.
 Each registration lasts for 6 months.
+Click here for more information.

 Foster Care: Children and their parents work together to care for a litter of orphaned wildlife infants.
 This includes bottle feeding, weaning to a natural diet, and providing appropriate enclosures with age appropriate enrichment for the animals.
 All care and progress of the animals must be charted and turned in when the animals come back to the center.
 There is no cuddling or socializing of baby wild animals.This care is done at the family's home.
 The parent is ultimately responsible for the welfare of the foster animals.